jatupan1989/boomjum1989/Blocking-javascript-execution-reliably-in-Chromium-based-browsers.md

 Now, I just want to emphasize that data URIs for Chromium-based browsers are treated quite differently than other browsers:

-In a Chromium-based browser, a data URI *is its own unique origin*, and as per Chromium developers, "they don't have access to cookies or other resources belonging to their parent".
+In a Chromium-based browser, a data URI *is its own unique origin*, and [as per Chromium developers](https://code.google.com/p/chromium/issues/detail?id=142635#c7), "they don't have access to cookies or other resources belonging to their parent".
+[8]

 Furthermore, if my extension is present, external resources referenced in a data URI, and which are not whitelisted won't be allowed to load.